-Economics Elective

-Economics Elective

-Economics Elective or optional Minor Field Course or optional Thesis/Problem in

-Lieu of Thesis
+Economics Elective Economics Elective Economics Elective or optional Minor Field Course or optional Thesis/Problem in Lieu of Thesis

-II.
+III.
 DEGREE PLAN:

+All students are required to file a degree plan.
 A degree plan lists all of the classes that a student has completed or will complete for the Master's degree, along with the semesters during which the classes were or will be completed, and the grades earned.
 Students must meet with the graduate advisor during the semester in which they are completing their 12th hour of graduate coursework in order to begin the process for filing their degree plan.
+Once your degree plan has been filed by your graduate advisor and approved by the Graduate School, you will receive a signed copy by email.
+Once you have received this signed and approved copy from the Grad School, you have met the degree plan requirement.
+It is YOUR responsibility to ensure that this requirement has been met.

 Since grades below "B" are considered failing grades for graduate students, only classes in which students earn a grade of "B" or better can be counted on one's degree plan.
 In order to be categorized as making good progress, once a degree plan has been filed, students must enroll in and pass the classes on their degree plan in each semester.